Egypt's former spy chief says not backed by army

 Asked about Egyptians who view his nomination as an attempt to reproduce the Mubarak regime they ousted, Suleiman said: "Let us say that you cannot turn back the clock.
 The revolution has formed a new reality ... and no one could ever revive a regime that has failed, ended, and was rejected by the public."

-"And I have told the Egyptian youth and many others with whom I have met during the revolution period that I am in favour of their legitimate demands," he added.
+"And I have told the Egyptian youth and many others with whom I have met during the revolution period that I am in favor of their legitimate demands," he added.

 If he were to win, Suleiman said he would not interfere in the trials of any of the members of the former regime.
 Mubarak and some of his top officials are on trial for charges related to the death of over 800 protesters during the uprising and for corruption.
 The final verdict in Mubarak's case is due on June 2.